X

 • Undergraduate students who have achieved academic honors distinction (summa, magna or cum as determined by the University policy on GPA) will receive their honor cord at cap and gown distribution.

-• Names listed in the program with the designations Summa Cum Laude, Magna Cum Laude and Cum Laude are provided by the office of the Dean of the College or School and are based on grade point averages at the beginning of the term.
+• The College and School provide the names listed in the program with the distinctions: summa cum laude, magna cum laude and cum laude and are based on grade point averages at the beginning of the term.

-• Grades from this semester (semester student is graduating in) will not be included in honors calculations until certification for the diploma, 2-3 months after commencement.
+• This semester's grades will not be included in honors calculations until certification for the diploma, 4 months after commencement.

-• -You may confirm your honor designation by checking the proof of the Commencement Program.
+• You may confirm your honor designation by checking the proof of the Commencement Program.
 If you think there is an error, you must talk with the Commencement Office early/by the Step 4 deadline.
-After you notify the Commencement Office of the error, they will contact your college/school to determine if changes should be made.
+After you notify the Commencement Office of the error, they will contact your college/school to determine edits are needed.

-• Student Marshal(s): Each undergraduate College and School will identify the undergraduate student(s) with the highest GPA in their overall undergraduate studies to act as its Student Marshal.
+• Student Marshal(s): Each undergraduate College and School will identify the undergraduate student(s) with the highest GPA in their overall undergraduate studies to serve as Student Marshal.
 Student Marshals are recognized by their Marshal's medallion and will lead the college across the stage.
-Student Marshals are selected by the Commencement Office and are only official in the current semester of graduation.
-We have to review student records to ensure accuracy
+Student Marshals are selected by the Commencement Office.
+We must review student records to ensure accuracy

 • If a student is graduating with University Honors or University Honors with Thesis, they must communicate with the Honors Program several months before Commencement to ensure the Commencement Office and the college/school knows to add this to the program and diploma information.